bovirus/adbtools2/README.md

 ### The role of the `cm` daemon running with `root` privileges

-Based on filesystem analysis I have discovered that large part of the router configuration id done by a system process, `/sbin/cm`, running with root privileges:
+Based on filesystem analysis I have discovered that large part of the router configuration is done by a system process, `/sbin/cm`, running with root privileges:

     /root $ ps -ef | egrep 'PID| cm'